 Step 5: Reattach the wheels to the chair and test it out

 Now that the wheels are clean, you can reattach them to the chair.
 Simply line up the holes on the wheel with the holes on the chair and then push the wheel back into place.
-You might need to use a little bit of force to get the wheel all the way in, but it shouldn’t be too difficult.
+You might need some force to get the wheel in, but it shouldn’t be too difficult.
 Once the wheel is in place, you can lower the lever or knob to lock the wheel into place.

 You’re now finished!